RandomUx69/Port-Windows-11-Xiaomi-Pad-6/guide/English/important.md

 If you see white lines after sleeping in Windows, **REBOOT IMMEDIATELY!!**.
 These lines can become permanent if they stay on the screen for too long.

-Currently the only solution is to either never put your device to sleep in Windows, or to sell your nabu and buy a new one.
+Currently the only solution is to either never put your device to sleep in Windows, or to sell your Pad 6 and buy a new one.